MauriBian/Kavak-IA/README.md

 - RabbitMQ on ports 5672 (AMQP) and 15672 (Management UI)
 - MongoDB on port 27017

+The application will automatically initialize a default Kavak Commercial Assistant agent if it doesn't exist in the database.

 ## Services

 - **Agent Service**: Main chatbot service running on port 3000